 A HSP point calculation table is defined for each activity type, a, b and c.
 Three tables look like the same but are slightly different.
 You should use the one matching with your type.
 Details can be found at the links below.

-- Immigration Office HSP point overview (PDF, issued in June 2017)
+- Immigration Office HSP point overview (PDF, as of January 2022)

-- Immigration Office HSP point calculation table (Excel, issued in December 2019)
+- Immigration Office HSP point calculation table (Excel, as of January 2022)

 Once you choose your type and complete calculation, then you have to prepare supporting documents for your points.
 Such supporting documents are explained in the excel book of reference #2 above.
 Here are additional notes on some of point categories: